Skip to content

 * Why this rig over the one you just sold?

 I vacillated back and forth 100 times as to whether or not to send my '06 Wing w/Champion Daytona 2+2, or....buy a completed sidecar rig that was already in Europe.
 Bought my '06 Wing rig back from Ned (DRONE) with the idea of shipping it to Europe, and then changed my mind...99 more times.
-The idea of buying one already there had merits, and there is an excellent Goldwing dealer (not a Honda dealership, but a GOLDWING dealer in Germany, that builds trikes and "used to" build sidecar rigs, and actually oder containers full of Hannigan sidecars, most recently the Hannigan GTL sidecars, and install them to the Goldwings they would buy in Germany, then resell the completed sidecar rig.
+The idea of buying one already there had merits, and there is an excellent Goldwing dealer (not a Honda dealership, but a GOLDWING dealer in Germany, that builds trikes and "used to" build sidecar rigs, and actually order containers full of Hannigan sidecars, most recently the Hannigan GTL sidecars, and install them to the Goldwings they would buy in Germany, then resell the completed sidecar rig.

 Buying one of their completed rigs is what caused me to offer up my '06 Wing w/Daytona 2+2....found a buyer within our USCA family, and in fact he will be flying out to pick up that sidecar rig next week.